Knightfall – The Bane Workout

 Bane is one of Batman’s most formidable adversaries, and the only villain to have broken the bat.
 As in snapped his spine and put him out of action.

-The Legacy of the Big Man from Santa Prisca
+The Big Man from Santa Prisca

 Bane is a fan-favourite villain because he is a warped reflection of Bruce Wayne.
 A character born from loss and having his life stolen from him.
 Like Wayne, he possesses an unbreakable will and commitment to forging his body and mind into peak human condition.
 Unlike Wayne, Bane is not born to riches or opportunity.
 Instead, he is born to nothing but a prison cell and his own bid for survival.
 He dedicates himself to taking from the world all the opportunities that were stolen from him.